 - Consider questions asked and answered by each account on the Advice forum.
-When you post expertise on the forum, it can lead to consistent traffic to your business profile.
+When you post expertise on Alignable, it can lead to consistent traffic to your business profile.
 If you deactivate the account your posts will also be deactivated.

 Once you've chosen which account you would like to keep and which ones you would like to deactivate, start by deactivating the duplicate accounts.
-This will ensure, that when you add those team members to the main account, that you can use the same emails they used for the duplicate accounts.
+This will ensure that when you add those team members to the main account, they can use the same emails for the business account you are going to keep.
 Currently, each account needs to have a unique email.

-If you have trouble logging into any of these accounts, consult this article here on how to reset a password.
+If you have trouble logging into any of these accounts, consult how to reset a password.
+And if you no longer have access to the email address used for the account, you can recover access to an account you created following these steps, or that a colleague representing the same business created using these steps.
 You'll know who owns which account by the name listed in the Our Team section of each profile.

-Once you've deleted all duplicate profiles, ask the admin of the remaining profile to add the business's employees as admins.
+Once you've deleted all duplicate profiles, ask the admin of the remaining profile to add the other team members as admins.
 You can learn how to do here: